cftellezc/GA_PSO_ECC_parameter_Optimization/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.
+For commercial use of the Software, prior notification to cftellezc@unal.edu.co or cftellezc@gmail.com is required.
+See the LICENSE.md file for details.